 So, whether you’re Filipino and feeling a bit homesick, or you just want to try out something new this weekend, here are 6 reasons to visit the Daehangno Filipino market!

-1. You’ll enjoy the warm atmosphere.
+1. You’ll enjoy the warm atmosphere

-It isn’t the neatest and most organized venue (and it can get a little crowded and noisy, sometimes), but one thing’s for sure: the atmosphere will always be lively.
+Filipinos are known around the world for their hospitality, and you’ll definitely get a taste of that friendly and welcoming atmosphere here.
+The market isn’t the neatest and most organized venue (and it can get a little crowded and noisy, sometimes), but one thing’s for sure: the atmosphere is guaranteed to be always lively.

-2. There are treasures among the random finds there.
+2. There are treasures among the random finds there

-3. You can try various sweet and savory snacks.
+3. You can try various sweet and savory snacks

 Don’t miss out on chicharon—pork skin, deep-fried to perfection.
 Dip it in vinegar to make it a sinfully tasty treat.

 (Disclaimer: It’s bad for your heart and your blood pressure, but it’s oh-so-addicting.
 You’ve been warned.)

-4. There are some uncommon tropical fruits for your picking.
+4. There are some uncommon tropical fruits for your picking

-5. You can stuff yourself with all kinds of meat.
+5. You can stuff yourself with all kinds of meat

 How To Get There